Unboxed-Software/solana-react-native-counter/README.md

 Getting started with mobile Solana development is fairly straightforward thanks to SMS.
 While React Native is slightly different than React, the code you have to write is more similar than different.
 The primary difference is that the portion of your code that interacts with wallets will exist within the `transact` callback.
 Remember to look at our other lessons if you need a refresher on Solana development more broadly.

-# Demo
+## Lab

 Let's practice this together by building a simple Android mobile counter dApp with React Native.
 The app will interact with the Anchor counter program that we made in the [Intro to client-side Anchor development](https://www.soldev.app/course/intro-to-anchor-frontend) lesson.
+This dApp simply displays a counter and allows users to increment the count through a Solana program.
 In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
 We’ll be doing this all on Devnet, and will be compiling only for Android.

 This program already exists and is already deployed on Devnet.
 Feel free to check out the [deployed program's code](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/solution-decrement) if you want more context.